Daniel Sunjata: Career

+Sunjata starred in the ABC/Hulu series High Potential, beginning in 2024.
+To date (November 12th, 2025) he has been featured in all 19 episodes of the show.

 Views on the September 11 attacks

-On April 30, 2009, Sunjata announced his participation as narrator in Loose Change 9/11: An American Coup.
-This was the last in a series of documentaries, collectively known as Loose Change, that argue that the September 11 attacks were planned by the United States government.

-Sunjata has said that he believes "absolutely, 100 percent" in this theory.
-Producers of Rescue Me, inspired by Sunjata's views, created a subplot of the show that year (the show's fifth season) in which Sunjata's character, Franco Rivera, stirs up controversy in the firehouse when he tells these same views to a journalist.
+On April 30, 2009, Sunjata announced that he would narrate Loose Change 9/11: An American Coup, the last in the Loose Change documentary film series that advocates several conspiracy theories about the September 11 attacks.
+Producers of Rescue Me created a subplot of the show for that year's fifth season in which Sunjata's character, Franco Rivera, creates controversy in the firehouse when he tells a journalist that he, like Sunjata in real life, believes 9/11 was an inside job.